-Danielle has recently presented on the relationship between the eighteenth and twentieth century woman critic at the British Women Writer's Conference in Athens, GA in 2016, and also on Virginia Woolf's critical engagement with Walter Scott at the 26th Annual International Conference on Virginia Woolf in Leeds, UK.
+Danielle has recently presented on the relationship between the eighteenth-century and twentieth-century woman critic at the British Women Writer's Conference in Athens, GA in 2016, and also on Virginia Woolf's critical engagement with Walter Scott at the 26th Annual International Conference on Virginia Woolf in Leeds, UK.
 Her essay, "A Critical Heritage: Virginia Woolf, Leslie Stephen, and Walter Scott," will be published in Virginia Woolf and Heritage: Selected Papers from the 26th Annual Conference on Virginia Woolf (Liverpool UP) in 2017.

 BA from Manhattan College